AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/data-migration-tool-troubleshooting.md

 ---
+description: This article provides solutions for errors that might occur when you run the Data Migration Tool.
+labels: Data Migration Tool,troubleshooting,Adobe Commerce,cloud infrastructure,Magento Commerce Cloud
 title: Data Migration Tool troubleshooting
-labels: Data Migration Tool,troubleshooting,Adobe Commerce,cloud infrastructure,Magento Commerce Cloud
 ---

+# Data Migration Tool troubleshooting

 This article provides solutions for errors that might occur when you run the Data Migration Tool.